 Grab one bar of the Hershey’s chocolate.

 Tear it open on the cutting board.
-You won’t really be cutting it, but, this makes things a little cleaner.
+You won’t really be cutting it, but, this makes things a little cleaner for the s’mores dip recipe.

 Break the bar up into four pieces of the three micro bars.